AdobeDocs/creative-cloud-enterprise-learn.en/help/deploy/cceserial.md

 If you have questions about using the [AdobeExpiryCheck](https://helpx.adobe.com/enterprise/kb/volume-license-expiration-check.html) tool or need help migrating from serial number deployment to named user, you have a few options:
 * Send an email to the Adobe Enterprise Onboarding team – **entonb@adobe.com**
 * Open a support ticket in [Admin Console](https://adminconsole.adobe.com/support)
-* Reach out to your Adobe Account Manager or Customer Success Manager
+* Reach out to your Adobe Account Team